kutayeroglu/2player-minesweeper/README.md

 Project made in collaboration with Alper Kılınç
 ***********************************************

-This is 2 player version of the original minesweeper game on VHDL.
-1st user selects where the mine is going to be placed with a 3 bit input.
-2nd player tries to guess the correct spots.
-Seven segments are utilized to demonstrate mines.
-After game is finished, to play again user must write the code on board.
+This VHDL code demonstrates a 2 player version of minesweeper (video game) on a SPARTAN 3A/3AN FPGA board.
+There are two modes.
+1st for placing mines 2nd for playing the game.
+At first mode a 3-bit input is taken from the user to put a mine to 1 of 8 displays.
+At second mode if player fails to guess where the mine is "lose" is displayed on the display.
+If user guesses a spot correctly lights of the area is shut down.
+When there is one spot left, also the same area with the mine, "success" is shown on the display.

 ONLY POWER SWITCH MUST BE ON BEFORE STARTING THE GAME